-We have incurred significant net losses and negative cash flow in each year since our inception, including net losses of approximately \$5.8 million and \$16.1 million for the years ended December 31, 2014, and 2013, respectively.
-As of December 31, 2014 our accumulated deficit was approximately \$75.9 million.
+We have incurred significant net losses and negative cash flow in each year since our inception, including net losses of approximately \$11.7 million and \$5.8 million for the years ended December 31, 2015, and 2014, respectively.
+As of December 31, 2015 our accumulated deficit was approximately \$87.6 million.
 We have devoted a significant amount of our financial resources to research and development, including our nonclinical development activities and clinical trials, and currently we only have our ProBiora3 products available for commercial sale which to date has not generated significant revenue.
-We expect that the costs associated with our exclusive channel partnerships with Intrexon Corporation in the areas of lantibiotics ("Lantibiotics Program") and LBPs ("LBPs Program") and the development and commercialization of our product candidates under the Lantibiotics Program (which includes MU1140 homologs) and LBPs Program using Intrexon's advanced transgene and cell engineering platforms will continue to increase the level of our overall expenses significantly going forward.
-As a result, we expect to continue to incur substantial net losses and negative cash flows for the foreseeable future.
+We expect that the costs associated with our exclusive channel partnerships with Intrexon in the areas of lantibiotics ("Lantibiotics Program") and Oral Mucositis ("Oral Mucositis Program") and the development and commercialization of our product candidates under the Lantibiotics Program (which includes MU1140 homologs) using Intrexon's advanced transgene and cell engineering platforms will continue to increase the level of our overall expenses significantly going forward.
+As a result, we expect to continue to incur substantial net losses and negative cash flow for the foreseeable future.
 These losses and negative cash flows have had, and will continue to have, an adverse effect on our shareholders' equity and working capital.
 Because of the numerous risks and uncertainties associated with product development and commercialization, we are unable to accurately predict the timing or amount of substantial expenses or when, or if, we will be able to generate the revenue necessary achieve or maintain profitability.